 The following criteria are used to evaluate whether the overall character of a facility is that of an IMD.
-If any of these criteria are met, the facility may be an IMD.
-These criteria will be ascertained upon provider enrollment with North Dakota Medicaid and periodically throughout the course of a provider's enrollment.
+If any of these criteria are met, the facility may be an IMD:

 - 1. The facility is licensed as a psychiatric facility; - 2.
-The facility is accredited as a psychiatric facility; - 3.
-The facility is under the jurisdiction of the State's mental health authority.
+The facility is accredited as a psychiatric facility; - The facility is under the jurisdiction of the State's mental health authority.
 (This criterion does not apply to facilities under mental health authority that are not providing services to mentally ill persons.); - 4.
 The facility specializes in providing psychiatric/psychological care and treatment.
 This may be ascertained through review of patients' records.
 It may also be indicated by the fact that an unusually large proportion of the staff has specialized psychiatric/psychological training or that a large proportion of the patients are receiving psychopharmacological drugs; and - 5.
-The current need for institutionalization for more than 50 percent\ of all the patients in the facility results from mental diseases.
+The current need for institutionalization for more than 50 percent1\ of all the patients in the facility results from mental diseases.